vku42/project-6/readme.md

-Developing this project was easy. concepts used are basics of positning. learned how to position verious elements on a page.it took 1 day to complete this project this project is responsive as well. learned media query to make this responsive
+Developing this project was easy. concepts used are basics of positning. learned how to position verious elements on a page.it took 1 day to complete this project